justindujardin/mathy/website/docs/index.md

 ---

-**Documentation**: <a href="https://mathy.ai" target="_blank">https://mathy.ai</a>

-**Source Code**: <a href="https://github.com/justindujardin/mathy" target="_blank">https://github.com/justindujardin/mathy</a>

----

 ## Features

-- **[Computer Algebra System](/cas/overview)**: Parse text into expression trees for manipulation and evaluation.
+- **[Computer Algebra System](https://core.mathy.ai)**: Parse text into expression trees for manipulation and evaluation.
 Transform trees with user-defined rules that do not change the value of the expression.
-- **[Learning Environments](/envs/overview)** Use built-in environments or author your own.
+- **[Learning Environments](https://envs.mathy.ai)** Use built-in environments or author your own.
 Provide custom logic and values for custom actions, problems, timestep rewards, episode rewards, and win conditions.
-- **[Visualize Expressions](/api/core/layout)**: Gain a deeper understanding of problem structures and rule transformations by visualizing binary trees in a compact layout with no branch overlaps.
+- **[Visualize Expressions](https://core.mathy.ai/api/layout)**: Gain a deeper understanding of problem structures and rule transformations by visualizing binary trees in a compact layout with no branch overlaps.
 - **[Free and Open Source](/license)**: Mathy is free because educational tools are important and should be accessible to everyone.
 - **[Python with Type Hints](https://fastapi.tiangolo.com/python-types/){target=\_blank}**: typing hints are used everywhere in Mathy to help provide rich autocompletion and linting in modern IDEs.